dgkanatsios/AksNodePublicIP/README.md

 # AksNodePublicIP

 When you create a new [Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough) cluster, the worker nodes do not have Public IPs by default.
 What if you need them to do so?
-This project is a simple solution to automatically give Public IPs to Nodes (worker virtual machines) that are created (via scaling) on an Azure Kubernetes Service cluster.
+This project is a  solution to automatically give Public IPs to Nodes (worker virtual machines) that are created (via scaling) on an Azure Kubernetes Service cluster.
 It will also take care of deleting these Public IPs when the Nodes are removed.
-Moreover, we include a simple app that you can call after you create your cluster to create Public IPs for the initial Nodes there.

 ## Architecture